 Just For Stewards

-Check out all of resources for stewards below, and check back frequently, because we’re always adding new helpful documents, downloadables and more to this page.
+Check out all of resources for stewards below, and check back frequently!
+We often add new helpful documents, free downloadable templates, how-to documents, and more to this page.

 Join The Facebook Group for Registered Stewards!

 Click the button below to go to the private Little Free Library stewards’ Facebook group, where thousands of stewards share advice, support and stories!
 Click the JOIN button to request to join.
 You’ll be prompted to answer a few short questions, and you will need to know your charter number (engraved on your charter sign) before you may join the group.

 Get Free or Deeply Discounted Books